riOSProgramming/FAQ/README.md

 }] resume]; // "resume" begins the task
 ```

-`NSURLSession` was introduced in iOS 7 and OS X Mavericks.
+`NSURLSession` was introduced in iOS 7 and macOS Mavericks.
 It provides a reasonably easy way to do concurrent network requests, however you may wish to use [AFNetworking](https://github.com/AFNetworking/AFNetworking) instead as this can reduce the amount of code you have to write:

 ```objc
 AFHTTPRequestOperationManager *manager = [AFHTTPRequestOperationManager manager];